Preeclampsia: Symptoms, Risks, Treatment, and Prevention

 - Change your diet to include more protein

-If you have severe preeclampsia, your doctor may try to treat you with blood pressure medication until you are far enough along to deliver safely, along with possibly bed rest, dietary changes, and supplements.
+If you have a severe case, your doctor may try to treat you with blood pressure medication until you are far enough along to deliver safely, along with possibly bed rest, dietary changes, and supplements.

 How can preeclampsia affect the mother?